abishek-bupathi/handwritten-digit-recognition/README.md

-# handwritten-digit-recognition
+# Handwritten digit recognition

-Machine learning model using TensorFlow to recognize handwritten digits
+Colab notebook to create a TensorFlow model that is able to recognize handwritten digit from an image with 98% accuracy